Proving Jesus Is God To The Jehovah’s Witnesses

 In conclusion, to deny that Thomas was referring to Jesus as God causes one to lose all credibility.
 If you make out Thomas to be a liar (as some have) then you are admitting that an eyewitness and disciple of Jesus who was martyred for his faith is delusional.
 The only rational conclusion that one can come to after reading this passage is that Jesus is both Lord and God.

-for our upcoming book, Cult Shock!
-Coming
+book, Cult Shock!

 The New King James Version (Nashville: Thomas Nelson, 1982), Jn 20:26–29.